Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 Note that for the specific case of $|I_i|=1$, $\hat{\bm A}^\text{IND}_i = \hat{\bm A}_{I_i}(o_i, a_i)$ is used directly as $\nabla_{\bm u_{\bm I_i}} \swf (\vJ({\bm\theta}))$ reduces to scaling the learning rate.
 The \team{} policy is updated by \eqref{eq:swfgradfinal} with the aggregated advantages $\hat{\bm A}^\text{SWF}$.

-The \team{} policy observes the distribution proposed by the \self{} policy, the estimated $\vJ(\bm\theta)$ of its neighbors and the usual observations from the environment.
-It is important to add $\vJ(\bm\theta)$ as observation because it is an essential information for making a fair decision.
+The \team{} policy \pw{takes as input} the distribution proposed by the \self{} one, the estimated $\vJ(\bm\theta)$ of its neighbors, and the usual environmental observations.
+Observing $\vJ(\bm\theta)$ is important because it is an essential information for making a fair decision.
 Without it, an agent cannot know whether all users are treated fairly or not, since it only observes the rewards of a subset of the users.
-For instance, in a resource collection task, an agent needs to know its own score and the score of its neighbors to decide if it wants to start sharing resources.
-Moreover, having access to the output of the \self{} policy greatly simplifies the decision-making when the score of an agent is lower than those of its neighbors: it can simply mimic the \self{} policy.
+For instance, in a resource collection task, an agent needs to know its own score and its neighbors' scores to decide if it wants to start sharing resources.
+Moreover, having access to the output of the \self{} policy greatly simplifies decision-making when an agent's score is lower than its neighbors': it can simply mimic the \self{} policy.